When running a diversified portfolio with a number of assets and asset classes, one key aspect is at what time should you rebalance the portfolio?

 For the trend-following strategy, this could be built in a variety of ways, with different look-back periods for determining trends (1m, 3m and 12m used by the article authors) and different ways of defining trend signals, or a combination of many such signals in a ranking system.
 Without going into any particular detail,

-In all three cases analyzed by the authors (page 10 of the article), by applying a trend-following strategy, the Return/Volatility ratio for the 60/40 portfolios used for illustrative purposes increased from 0.92 to a range of 1.01-1.04 depending on lookback period for determining trends (with 1m and 12m being the best performers, both with Return/Volatility ratios at 1.04 and 1.02 respectively).
+In all three cases analyzed by the Man Group (page 10 of the article), by applying a trend-following strategy, the Return/Volatility ratio for the 60/40 portfolios used for illustrative purposes increased from 0.92 to a range of 1.01-1.04 depending on lookback period for determining trends (with 1m and 12m being the best performers, both with Return/Volatility ratios at 1.04 and 1.02 respectively).

 The aim is that you would have your core portfolio in the bottom (90% of the portfolio) and the last allocation is determined to what happens to be most in trend at any given time.
 Hence, automatically, you would be scaling up positions in a positive trend, and be allocating less to an asset whose prices are likely to deteriorate, which will mainly benefit returns through decreasing drawdowns.